Stackstudio-cloud/unbuilt/replit.md

 - Architecture designed for future StackFast integration
 - **LATEST**: Complete user authentication system with registration and login
 - **LATEST**: Professional business website with About, Privacy Policy, and Terms of Service
-- **LATEST**: Rebranded from "GapFinder" to "InnoGap" for domain availability and business legitimacy
+- **LATEST**: Rebranded from "GapFinder" to "NotYetBuilt" for domain availability and business legitimacy
 - **LATEST**: Search limits enforcement (Free: 5 searches/month, Pro: unlimited)
 - **LATEST**: Production-ready platform foundation for Stripe integration and monetization